 In partnership with the Atlanta Police Department, AJMLS students have the opportunity to participate in the police ride-along.
 The ride-along gives students a unique opportunity to learn about the daily challenges and risks that police officers face while protecting the community and an “inside” view of how officers serve the citizens of Atlanta.

 AJMLS students are offered the opportunity to participate in an annual prison visit where they learn the rules and regulations concerning the daily activities of inmates and correctional offices.

-Every year Atlanta’s John Marshall Law School partners with individuals, agencies and organizations that support prisoner reentry efforts that help individuals and families’ transition back into society outside the prison walls to prevent or reduce recidivism.
+Every year Atlanta’s John Marshall Law School partners with individuals, agencies and organizations that support prisoner reentry efforts to help formerly incarcerated men and women transition back into society.